 11. At meetings of the Council, Standing Committees or Sub-Committees, each member including the Chairman shall have one vote; in the event of an equality of votes the Chairperson shall have a casting vote.
 Observer Members shall not have a vote.

 12. The Treasurer shall keep correct books of account showing the financial affairs of the Association and shall

-Copies of the Accounts shall be sent to each Member of the Executive Council along with the Notice calling the first Council Meeting after the end of the financial year.
+Copies of the Accounts shall be sent to each Member of the Council along with the Notice calling the AGM.

-13. The Executive Council may appoint standing, sub or ad hoc committees with powers to co-opt members from outwith the Executive Council for any purpose within the Objects of the Association.
-The convenorship, size, duration or powers of such committees shall be determined by the Executive Council.
+13. The Council may appoint standing, sub or ad hoc committees with powers to co-opt members from outwith the Council for any purpose within the Objects of the Association.
+The convenorship, size, duration or powers of such committees shall be determined by the Council.